ismael-miguel/xcb-installer/README.md

 ## How to use?

-1. Download the XignCode Bypasser (skip to step 3 if you alreade have the files extracted) (Available in the BnS Buddy Discord server, in the `#download` channel)
+1. Download the XignCode Bypasser
+    (Available in the BnS Buddy Discord server, in the `#download` channel)
-2. Extract the compressed file
+2. Download the `install.bat` file
-3. Place the `install.bat` file in the extracted folder Placing the file anywhere else **won't work**!
+3. (Optional, but recommended) Place the `install.bat` file inside the Xigncode Bypasser folder
 4. Right-click and click on "Run as Administrator" (or similar for your language)
+5. If you skipped step 3, press E to extract a ZIP file or B to select the Xigncode Bypasser folder
-5. Enjoy the game!
+6. Enjoy the game!

 ## How to revert?